-- Notify the student of the accusations against him/her, - · Allow the student to relate his or her version of the incident, and - Determine whether the student's conduct warrants suspension.
+- Notify the student of the accusations against him/her, - Allow the student to relate his or her version of the incident, and - Determine whether the student's conduct warrants suspension.

-Notification to Parents/Guardians
+Notification to Legal Guardians

-If the principal or designee determines the student's conduct warrants suspension during the school day, the principal or designee will make reasonable effort to notify the student's parent(s) that the student has been suspended before the student is sent home.
-The principal or designee will notify a suspended student's parent(s) of the period of suspension, the grounds for the suspension, and the time and place for an opportunity to confer with the principal.
+If the principal or designee determines the student's conduct warrants suspension during the school day, the principal or designee will make reasonable effort to notify the student's legal guardian(s) that the student has been suspended before the student is sent home.
+The principal or designee will notify a suspended student's legal guardian(s) of the suspension period, the grounds for it, and the time and place for an opportunity to confer with the principal.